Denali Away From The Crowds

 Stay Awhile on a Learning Vacation

 Denali Education Center offers in-depth learning vacations on their residential campus, just 6 miles south of the park entrance.
 A for-purpose partner of Denali National Park, they offer a variety of programs guiding visitors throughout Alaska with as many as 6 nights in Denali.
 Get to know the people and the place in a way that few visitors do with guided hikes on Denali's front country trails, trips into the park, and classes on flora and fauna.
 In addition, meet the locals during evening presentations and learn about a lifestyle that is as rewarding as it is harsh in Interior Alaska.
-See the 'Engage' section on their page.

 Drive the Denali Highway